 Overall the majority of the people responding were happy with the Parish.
 In particular the rural nature of the Parish with the greens and undeveloped areas and the friendliness of people and the community spirit.
-The main issue was the lack of a Public House in the Parish.
+The main issue was the lack of a public Public house House in the Parish.